antwanvdm/adventure-go/README.md

 ```

 ## Road map
-* Extend cronjob to actually have a logic behind adding & removing items.
+* ~~Extend cronjob to actually have a logic behind adding & removing items.
 The logic should prevent a database which is too heavy and refresh data for
-the clients.
+the clients.~~
+* ~~Embed Pokémon as example of the concept~~
-* Think out the concept further
+* Think out the concept further (What will Adventure Go do?)
+* Have a more variations/hierarchy in spawns
+* Make it a PWA
+* Refactor backend code to have logging and more separate files
+* Enrich frontend with better stylingh
+* Make menu work with actual result lists (catches/settings/etc)
+* Have a decent login for users to use the application (SSO Google)